 The photos below show what they achieved in just a few years:

-New research paper: The positive benefits to mental health of exposure to nature
+Research paper on the positive benefits to mental health of exposure to nature

 A research paper by scientists at the University of Exeter in England and published in the journal Bioscience, has demonstrated what most of us intuitively knew already: that exposure to nature (in this case specifically related to vegetation cover and observing bird activity in the afternoon) is good for mental health.
 Given the enormous costs to government/tax payers of poor mental health, this provides a powerful case for much more government funding for reforestation and plant landscaping generally, including in workplaces, especially in or near populated areas.
 Click here for the paper: biw173